alassaneDiop/VisualBSS/Pdp_Velos/README.txt

 ===============================================================================
 Bugs:

-Trips and stations in the map widget are not shown correctly in the center of the widget, due a zoom calculation issue.
+-Trips and stations in the map widget are not shown correctly in the center of the widget, due a zoom calculation issue.

+-Stations/Trips and Glyphs cannot be displayed in the same time.
+There is a VAO/VBO issue.